Jaldsky/TelegramBotManager/README.md

 ## Telegram Bot Manager

-Telegram Bot Manager is a Python project designed to simplify the management of multiple Telegram bots.
+Telegram Bot Manager (TBM) is a Python project designed to simplify the management of multiple Telegram bots.
 This project allows you to run, monitor, and control several Telegram bots from a centralized platform, making it easier to manage various tasks and interactions across multiple chat groups or channels.